Home > Analyses > Technology > Fiserv, Inc.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places Fiserv in the distress zone, signaling a high probability of financial distress and bankruptcy risk:
+The Altman Z-Score places the company in the distress zone, indicating a high risk of financial distress and potential bankruptcy:

 altman z score analysis